nalimaye/Games/README.md

 This is a twist on the classic number guessing game.
 Here the player and the computer switch roles.
 Player picks a number and the computer has to guess what it is.
 Player will provide guidance such as range and feedback ("Too Low" or "Too High").

+### StringTester

+Player inputs a string and the game can test it for various things.